hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 Additionally, the use of an evmAddress provides no authorization for Hedera transaction functionality.
 On the EVM smart contracts can perform the appropriate authorization checks as they normally would before carrying out sensitive operations.

 As such there are no security implications since the ledger and the EVM maintain their authorization capabilities.
-In fact, it may be argued security is enhanced by the precompile support for contracts to verify both raw and protocol formatted signatures

 As always users and developers are responsible for key hygiene and proper storage of keys